 Thompson/Center Encore Pro Hunter FX

-Thompson/Center has long been a leader in the muzzleloader industry and the Pro Hunter lives up to the company's reputation.
-It's accurate, user-friendly, ambidextrous, can mount a scope and has a "weather shield" coating to help fight corrosion.
-If you're looking for a high-quality muzzleloader, the Thompson/Center Encore Hunter is a great choice.
+This company has long been a leader in the muzzleloader industry, and the Thompson/Center Pro Hunter lives up to the company's reputation.
+It's accurate, user-friendly, ambidextrous, and has a scope mount as well as a "weather shield" coating on the stainless steel barrel and other parts to help fight corrosion.
+If you're looking for a high-quality muzzleloader, the Thompson/Center Encore Hunter is a great, lightweight choice.

 Just like the Thompson/Center Encore, no discussion about the best muzzleloaders on the market today is complete without the inclusion of the CVA Optima.
 There is a good reason why the Optima has been America's best-selling muzzleloader for the past few years: it's awesome.

 Though CVA got a bad reputation for a couple muzzleloader models that were defective and had to be recalled back in the mid-1990s, their current production muzzleloaders are all of excellent quality.

 The Optima is CVA's mid-level muzzleloader, above the CVA Wolf and below the Accura.
 Not only is it a very well designed and user friendly gun, but it is also very reliable, accurate, and reasonably priced.